Articles

 Step 3 — Test for Set: Place a small plate in the freezer before you start cooking.
 To test: drop a spoonful of jam on the cold plate, wait 30 seconds, then push your finger through it.
 If it wrinkles and holds its shape, it's done.
 If it's still liquid, cook 5 more minutes and test again.

-Step 4 — Jar (while hot): Pour jam into clean glass jars, leaving 1/4 inch headspace.
+Step 4 — Jar (while hot): Pour jam into sterilized clean glass jars, leaving 1/4 inch headspace.
 Wipe rims, cap tightly.
 For pantry storage up to a year: process in a boiling water bath for 10 minutes.
 For refrigerator storage (up to 4 weeks): just cool and refrigerate.

 Step 5 — Cool: Let jars sit undisturbed for 8 hours.
 Jam continues to set as it cools.